 The structure of family support initiatives within the Child Safety stream can be viewed in light of The Australian Research Alliance for Children and Youth (ARACY) report, "Inverting the Pyramid: Enhancing Systems for Protecting Children" and the National Framework for Protecting Australia's Children.
 The Families funding area provides support services to families along the continuum of need as depicted in the diagram below in order for families to get the right service at the right time.
-These programs include Tertiary Family Support, Intensive Family Support, Secondary Family Support and Targeted Family Support.
+Program types include Tertiary Family Support, Intensive Family Support, Secondary Family Support and Targeted Family Support.
 The Families funding area does not have responsibility for the Universal Support services.
 All "Families" funded services are directed towards vulnerable families, children and young people (0 - under 18 years) who have entered or are at risk of entering the child protection system.

-Family support services that operate at the tertiary level work with families whose children are subject to statutory intervention.
+Family support services, such as Tertiary Famiy Support services (formerly known as Family Intervention Services or FIS) and Assessment and Service Connect (ASC) operate at the tertiary level and work with families whose children are subject to statutory intervention.
 These services aim to improve family functioning and increase individual capability and resilience so that it is safe for their children to live with, or be reunified with them, or if not, and they are living out of home, to maintain a relationship with their families.